MISI University Experience

 Library, online facilities

-The library has a collection of supply chain and logistics related books that have been recommended by MISI and MIT CTL academic staff.
+The library has a collection of supply chain and logistics-related books recommended by MISI and MIT CTL academic staff.
 There are two categories of books in the library:

-The student SmartCard is used for borrowing books.
+The student SmartCard is required for borrowing books.

 Gymnasium